Why Should Construction Companies Spend Time on Digital Marketing?

 Lack of Trained Personnel

-Most small or mid-sized contractors don’t have a designated marketing department and a lot don’t have a single marketing professional.
-For companies working without an industry expert, their options are limited.
+Most small or mid-sized contractors don’t have a designated marketing department and many don’t have a single marketing professional.
+For companies working without a dedicated marketing person, their options are limited.
+Smaller construction companies may have shared roles- such as an office manager that also does social media posting- but often they don’t have the resources for a dedicated marketer.

-t’s easy to miss opportunities that you aren’t aware of.
-Many construction business owners aren’t aware of how many opportunities exist online or how different online targeting is from newspaper or magazine advertising.
+It’s easy to miss opportunities that you aren’t aware of.
+Many construction business owners aren’t aware of the opportunities available from digital advertising, or how different the targeting is from newspaper or magazine advertising.
+This is fortunately starting to change as self-service ad systems get more accessible, but many construction companies are far from embracing this.

 Getting Started With Digital Marketing